firehawkvfx/firehawk/README.md

 - Terraform up and running.
 - Ansible up and running.

+## Disclaimer: Running your own AWS account.
+You are going to be managing these resources from an AWS account and you are solely responsible for the costs incurred, and for your own education in managing these resources responsibly.
+If new to AWS, tread slowly to understand AWS charges.
+The information I provide here is not perfect, but shared in a best effort to help others get started.

 ## Getting Started

-You will need two new AWS Accounts.
+You will need two AWS Accounts.
 One for the dev environment and one for the production environment.
-When operating, we always make changes to the dev branch/environment before we update the production environment.
-Some exceptions may mean changes unique to the production environment have to be done on the fly, we merge those changes back to dev.
+When operating, we make changes to the dev branch/environment and test before we update the production environment.
+Some exceptions during a deployment may mean changes unique to the production environment have to be done on the fly, and when they occur we merge those changes back to dev.

-With each of those accounts:
+With each of the accounts:
 - Create a user by your real name, and follow the instructions AWS provides for best practice.
 - Ensure MFA is enabled, MFA is best done with a seperate device / phone. **Setup 2 factor authentication.
 Do not skip this, any account with a login should have it.**
-- Give the user admin permissions to create resources, and never use the root account to create resources.
-- Use a good password manager for passwords, ensure it has MFA for its access as well.
+- Use a good password manager for passwords, ensure it has MFA for its ability to be accessed as well.
 (I decided to use 1Password in a web browser for Linux and Mac OS- I'm not endorsed by this company, just sharing some of my own choices).
 - Setup budget notifications.
 Set a number you are willing to spend per month, and setup email notifications for every 20% of that budget.
-The notifications are there in case you forget to do this step
+The notifications are there in case you forget to do the next step...
 - [Check your AWS costs](https://console.aws.amazon.com/cost-management/) for a daily breakdown of what you spend, and do it every day as you learn.
 It's a good habit to do it at the start of every day.

 Best practices for security and best practice around secrets management are important.
 Feel free to notify us if you observe security implementation that could be improved.

-## Disclaimer: Running your own AWS account.
-You are going to be managing these resources from an AWS account and you are solely responsible for the costs incurred, and your own education in managing these resources responsibly.
-If new to AWS, tread slowly to understand AWS charges.
-The information I provide here is not perfect, it is an understanding that I feel it is better to share with others to help people get started.

-So The next thing you should do is

-Lastly, when you create aws access and secret keys, set a policy to age those keys out after 30 days.  unlike normal access from a workstation, which can be limited down to a specific static ip with security groups, these access keys allow resources to be created from anywhere, and even for security groups to be changed, guard them closely.
-Personally, I dont even write them down - If I need to enter them again for some reason, I take that opportunity to cycle them and enter update them into the encrypted vault.

 ## Permissions for the new user

 Firehawk automates creation of some user accounts, instances, VPN, NAS storage and others.
 A primary user with appropriate permissions must be manually created for this to be possible.
 We will define the permissions for this new user (in each of the accounts).
-Later we will generate secret keys that will be stored in an encrytped file to create resources with Terraform and Ansible that rely on these permissions.
+Later we will generate secret keys that will be stored in an encrypted file to create resources with Terraform and Ansible that rely on these permissions.

 - Goto Identity and Access Management (IAM)
 - Create a new group ``DevAdmin``